Fabrice Begeorgi

-Fabrice Pierre Begeorgi Cabezas (born 20 April 1987) is a French association football defender who plays as a left-back for ES Fos.
+Fabrice Pierre Begeorgi Cabezas (born 20 April 1987) is a French former footballer who played as a left-back.

 Career

 Begeorgi played for French lower league sides FC Libourne-Saint-Seurin and Amiens SC as well as for German 2.
 Bundesliga side TuS Koblenz in loan deals.
-In January 2009 he joined the third division reserve team of SV Werder Bremen on loan.
+In January 2009 he joined the third division reserve team of Werder Bremen on loan.
 He returned to Marseille on 30 June 2009.

 On 21 June 2010, the attacking midfielder of FC Istres signed a two-year deal with AC Ajaccio.
 Begeorgi made his Ligue 2 debut on 3 October 2014 after being loaned in the 2013–14 season.
 His debut came against Niortais at the Stade Francois Coty.